xalaida/laravel-nuxt-docker/README.md

 PASSWORD: app
 ```

-Also you can connect to DB with CLI using docker container:
+Also, you can connect to DB with CLI using docker container:
 ```
 // Connect to container bash cli docker-compose exec postgres bash